mgao6767/mingze-gao/docs/research.md

 "[**Catering to Environmental Premium in Green Venture Financing: Evidence from a BERT-based Deep Learning Approach**](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4522222)", with Henry Leung, Tse-Chun Lin and Tracy Thi Vu.

-- Journal of Contemporary Accounting and Economics Annual Symposium 2024, 7th Advances in Venture Capital and Private Equity Research Workshop.
+- AsianFA 2024 (scheduled), Journal of Contemporary Accounting and Economics Annual Symposium 2024, 7th Advances in Venture Capital and Private Equity Research Workshop.

 "**Liquidity and Price Impact at the 52 Week High**", with Joshua Della Vedova, Andrew Grant and Joakim Westerholm.